GRD-1/TaskQueues/README.md

 - Docker-compose 2.18.1
 - the other dependencies described in the package.json

-## Deploy
+## Deploy <a id="deploy"></a>

 1. Download the project: bash git clone https://github.com/GRD-1/balance-rating.git
 2. Install docker + docker-compose to your local operating system
 3. ~~Get the credentials file from your system administrator, add it to the "project/config~~ (in-build for this project)
 4. Using the terminal go to the project root
-5. Build the docker image using the command [docker build -t task-queue-img .]
+5. Build project in product mode using the command [ docker-compose -p task-queues-prod -f docker-compose-prod.yml up --build ]
-6. run the project using the [docker-compose up] command
+6. Build project in development mode using the command [ docker-compose -p task-queues-dev -f docker-compose-dev.yml up --build ]

 ## Settings